The Institute for Learning and Academic Achievement Externships

 Long Island campus: 2 externs

-- Assessment: The position will primarily involve training in administration, scoring, and interpreting of neuropsychological, psycho-diagnostic, developmental, and psycho-educational evaluations.
-Patient populations include children with various neurological conditions affecting cognitive development and learning, including learning disabilities, ADHD with comorbid learning problems, and complex medical conditions.
-The extern will be required to administer, score, and interpret assessment, as well as prepare written evaluation reports.
+- Testing: The position will primarily involve performing neuropsychological, psycho-diagnostic, developmental, and psycho-educational evaluations.
+Patient populations include children with various learning disabilities, ADHD with comorbid learning problems, and various neurological conditions affecting cognitive development and learning.
+The extern will be required to administer, score, and write reports based on test results.
 Externs will also participate in intake and feedback sessions.
+Opportunities for classroom observations to supplement the clinical evaluation are also available.

-- Seminars/Didactics: Externs are required to attend the weekly Child Study Center neuropsychological seminars and are encouraged to attend the case conference held weekly in collaboration with NYU Comprehensive Epilepsy.
+- Seminars/Didactics: Externs are required to attend the weekly NYU Child Study Center neuropsychological seminars and welcome to attend the case conference that are held weekly at or through the Bellevue Medical Center in conjunction with the NYU Child Study Center.

-- School Observation and Consultation: Externs are invited to attend monthly school visits in which we are educated about specialized programs throughout the City.
-In addition, opportunities for classroom observations become available throughout the year and are used to supplement the clinical evaluation.
-Externs may also have the opportunity to participate in school consultations and school meetings.
+- School Visits and Consultation: Externs are expected to attend monthly school visits in which we are educated about specialized programs throughout the city.

 - Weekly Case Conference (Fridays 9:00 a.m. -11:00 a.m.)